 Wear loose, lightweight clothes, particularly when you’re going to be outside.
 Don’t wear dark hues, especially black fabrics, since dark colors retain heat.
 The color white reflects the sun and helps keep you cooler.
 It also helps to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.

 Keep yourself hydrated by drinking lots of fluids, especially water or juice.
 Although you may not be thirsty, your body may still be in need of hydration so try carrying a water bottle with you always.
 During a heat wave or peak heat of the day, steer clear of drinks with alcohol or caffeine because they can accelerate dehydration.

-To confirm your AC is in good working order and is equipped to keep your family cool if there’s an emergency, call Peitz Service Experts Heating & Air Conditioning.
+To confirm your AC is in good working order and is equipped to keep your family cool if there’s an emergency, call Peitz Service Experts.
 We are available around the clock so whenever you need us, we are here for you.